recotoolsbenchmarks/BambooAnalysis/README.md

 This library attempt to solve this problem by automatically constructing lightweight python wrappers based on the structure of the `TTree`, which allow to construct such expression with high-level code, similar to the language that is commonly used to discuss and describe them.
-In addition, as much as possible of the technical code needed for processing the dataset, saving the results etc. is kept in common modules and classes, such that only high-level declarative-style code remains in the analysis module, making it easier to read, and compact enough that all relevant choices and definitions fit in one manageable file.

-Bamboo provides tree decorators (branch proxy objects that emulate the underlying values etc.) and helper methods to build an object representation of expressions from them, e.g. invariant masses, but also 'the jet with the highest b-tagger output' or 'the highest-PT opposite-sign same-flavour lepton pair passing some cuts'.
-Since such expressions are composable, a lot of ground can be covered with a few powerful operations.
+By constructing an object representation of the expression, a few powerful operations can be used to compose complex expressions.

 Building selections, plots etc. with such expressions is analysis-specific, but the mechanics of loading data samples, processing them locally or on a batch